wavefrontHQ/docs/pages/doc/users_groups.md

 ## Setting the Default Group for New Users

-By default, each new user is assigned to the Everyone group.
+Each new user is assigned to the Everyone group.

-To add new users to additional groups:
+To add a new user to additional groups:
 1. Click the gear icon and select **System Preferences**.
 2. In the Default User Groups field
   * Start typing the name of additional groups to add groups.
-  * Click the **x** next to a group name to remove groups.
+  * Click the **x** next to a group name to remove a group.
 You cannot remove the Everyone group.

-The user gets the permissions from the group and any permissions set as **New User Default Permissions**.
+Going forward, new users are added to the group.
+They get the group's permissions and any permissions set as **New User Default Permissions**.